-- 1. Any fees imposed on the Municipalities are regulatory fees lawfully imposed pursuant to the County's police power and do not exceed to cost of the regulatory activity or are reasonably commensurate with the cost of the regulatory activity-i.e., the proper and efficient funding of the OIG. - 2.
-The County Charter, as amended, is valid and provides authority for the subject fees pursuant to the LOGER funding methodology, even though a precise funding methodology was not specifically identified it the ballot ordinance.
-The ballot title and summary fairly informed the voters of the chief purpose of the amendment (funding of the OIG), and the language of the title and summary did not mislead the public in that they specifically informed the public that the OIG will be funded, in part, by each municipality.
+- 1. Any fees imposed on the Municipalities are regulatory fees lawfully imposed pursuant to the County's police power and do not exceed the cost of the regulatory activity or are reasonably commensurate with the cost of the regulatory activity-i.e., the proper and efficient funding of the OIG. - 2.
+The County Charter, as amended, is valid and provides authority for the subject fees pursuant to the LOGER cost apportionment methodology, even though a precise funding methodology was not specifically identified in the ballot ordinance.
+The ballot title and summary fairly informed the voters of the chief purpose of the amendment (funding of the OIG), and the language of the title and summary did not mislead the public in that they specifically informed the public that the OIG will be funded, in part, by each Municipality.
 Greater specificity is not contemplated or required by Section 101.161(1), Florida Statutes (2010), nor is it legally required to exhaustively explain every ramification of the proposed amendment. - 3.
-The subject ordinance(s) are not inconsistent with general law, but are consistent with general law, specifically, Section 166.221, Florida Statutes (2010), and any fees imposed by the ordinance(s) are consistent therewith. - 4.
-To the extent any fees are imposed on Municipalities by the subject ordinance(s), they are imposed by the expression of a majority of the voting public in the County and in each municipality for funding the OIG.
-Such fees are not an illegal double tax, as municipal residents already pay both city and County ad valorem taxes, for different purposes; similarly, the benefits of OIG oversight accrue to the benefit of taxpayers in any municipality in different and additional ways than such benefits accrue to voters in unincorporated parts of the County or to voters in another municipality.
+The subject ordinance is not inconsistent with general law, but is consistent with general law including Section 166.221, Florida Statutes (2010), and any fees imposed by the ordinance are consistent with such general law(s). - 4.
+To the extent any fees are imposed on Municipalities by the subject ordinance, they are imposed by the expression of a majority of the voting public in the County and in each Municipality for funding the OIG.
+Such fees are not an illegal double tax, as municipal residents already pay both city and County ad valorem taxes, for different purposes; similarly, the benefits of OIG oversight accrue to the benefit of taxpayers in any Municipality in different and additional ways than such benefits accrue to taxpayers in unincorporated parts of the County or to taxpayers in another Municipality.